JCESR startup to deliver world’s first long-duration discharge battery

 Connected to a network of veins, arteries and capillaries spanning more than 60,000 miles, the heart is the human body’s most important muscle.
 Yet, even with heart disease ranking as the world’s number one cause of death, understanding the heart’s physiology remains elusive.
 To learn more about muscle function, researchers used the BioCAT beamline at the DOE’s Advanced Photon Source (APS) to study how tarantula muscles contract and relax.
 Both human and spider muscles contain myosin, a family of motor proteins essential to movement, and studying the myosin in spider muscles may provide insights into the ways our own muscles move.

-Scientists at the University of Massachusetts Medical School (Worcester) and the Illinois Institute of Technology (Chicago, Illinois) conducted X-ray diffraction experiments to learn how tarantula muscles are activated.
+Scientists at the University of Massachusetts Medical School (Worcester) and the Illinois Institute of Technology (Chicago) conducted X-ray diffraction experiments to learn how tarantula muscles are activated.
 Tarantulas have well-ordered filaments in their muscles, which allows for strong X-ray diffraction patterns.
 The team demonstrated the presence of two interacting molecular motors in live muscle that produce the force in that muscle — structures that, other studies suggest, also exist in the human heart.
-The team’s findings may help advance the design of more-effective drugs for human heart conditions, such as hypertrophic cardiomyopathy, in which a thickened heart muscle can lead to cardiac arrest.
+The team’s findings may help advance the design of more -effective drugs for human heart conditions, such as hypertrophic cardiomyopathy, in which a thickened heart muscle can lead to cardiac arrest.

 The APS is a DOE Office of Science User Facility.